-My family loves looking at the stars so I was so excited to review the Klutz Guide to the Galaxy (by Pat Murphy and the Scientists of Klutz Labs.)
+My family loves looking at the stars so I was so excited to do a sponsored post for the (by Pat Murphy and the Scientists of Klutz Labs.)
 My oldest son started looking at the galaxy when he was really young, 18 months young.
 This was when Star Trek The Next Generation was on and we would watch it every night.
 We’ve always had a fascination with the everything out there in the big galaxy.

 So often, we are outside and my kids will ask, “Where is the Big Dipper?” or “Which one is the North Star?” and I do not know the answer without looking it up.
 Now I plan to give them the Klutz Guide to the Galaxy to look it up themselves.
 The guide comes with a lot of pictures and charts and diagrams that are very easy to understand.
-It is a spiral bound paperback book so you can easily take it outside with you to search the universe with a telescope and the Guide to the Galaxy.
+It is a spiral bound paperback book so you can easily take it outside with you to with a telescope and the Guide to the Galaxy.

 See and Do Learning